-Document Publisher and Description

-Date Published

-National Disability Department for The National Disability Strategy outlines the

-Strategy Work and government's commitment to removing

-Pensions (DWP) barriers disabled people experience across

-2021 everyday life, and 'reflects the experiences of

-disabled people across the UK'.
-The strategy

-principally outlines areas where the

-government can issue new guidance,

-undertake research, legislate, or otherwise

-compel changes to remove or mitigate these

-barriers as much as possible.

-National Planning Ministry of Outlines planning policies for England and

-Policy Framework Housing, how these should be applied, providing the

-Communities required details and framework for local

-and Local development plans to be produced.
-The

-Government purpose of the planning system, as given in

-(MHCLG) the framework, is 'to contribute to the

-2021 achievement of sustainable development'

-which is provided a high-level summary

-thusly: 'meeting the needs of the present

-without compromising the ability of future

-generations to meet their own needs'.

-Decarbonising Department for Provides a series of government

-Transport: A Better, Transport (DfT) commitments and strategies to reduce the

-Greener Britain 2021 overall carbon footprint of transport by all

-modes as the nation moves towards net zero

-by 2050.
+Document Publisher and Date Published Description National Disability Department for The National Disability Strategy outlines the Strategy Work and government's commitment to removing Pensions (DWP) barriers disabled people experience across 2021 everyday life, and 'reflects the experiences of disabled people across the UK'.
+The strategy principally outlines areas where the government can issue new guidance, undertake research, legislate, or otherwise compel changes to remove or mitigate these barriers as much as possible.
+National Planning Ministry of Outlines planning policies for England and Policy Framework Housing, how these should be applied, providing the Communities required details and framework for local and Local development plans to be produced.
+The Government purpose of the planning system, as given in (MHCLG) the framework, is 'to contribute to the 2021 achievement of sustainable development' which is provided a high-level summary thusly: 'meeting the needs of the present without compromising the ability of future generations to meet their own needs'.
+Decarbonising Department for Provides a series of government Transport: A Better, Transport (DfT) commitments and strategies to reduce the Greener Britain 2021 overall carbon footprint of transport by all modes as the nation moves towards net zero by 2050.

 Document Publisher and Date Published Description Local Cycling and Department for Provides the framework for undertaking Walking Transport (DfT) strategic walking and cycling network Infrastructure Plans: 2017 developments, including the six stage Technical Guidance process this LCWIP follows, and the type and for Local Authorities nature of data collected and used as part of the process.
+EEH Active Travel England's The EEH Active Travel Strategy for the Strategy: The Economic region assesses opportunities and Ambition Heartland (2022) challenges for active travel across the region in order to set out an overall vision.
+The Strategy focuses on achieving mode shift for shorter journeys as well as the first and last mile of longer journeys, sets modal shift targets, and presents a series of priority cross-border links, including the route between Harpenden and Luton.